FugueWeb/api/README.md

 ## About

-Curated collection of visual and musical artistic creations.
+This API aims to support a variety of artistic and charitable goals to include:

-Interact and integrate with:
+* Curated collection of visual and musical artistic creations integrated with Open Sea for the auction of NFTs

-* NFTs and Open Sea
+* Chainlink External Adapter to pull off-chain data into smart contracts/`web3`
-* Chainlink External Adapter
+* Promote effective altruism and charitable organizations working in this space

 ## Quick Start